 EBMT guidelines: Due to fast spreading of SARS-CoV-2 a panel of experts of EBMT recommends the following guidelines for transplant units, recipients, and donors of hematopoietic cells.
-This is now the 16th version of the guidelines and we plan to continue to update them when new information is obtained about COVID-19 epidemiology and clinical outcome impacting on stem cell transplant (HCT) recipients or patients treated with CAR T cells.
+This is now the 17th version of the guidelines, and we plan to continue to update them as deemed necessary.

 EBMT registry: The EBMT started early in the pandemic to collect data regarding the impact of COVID-19 on HCT recipients and on CAR T cell treated patients.
 This was done in close collaboration with the Spanish group (GETH).
-Currently more than 1100 patients have been registered and results from the 1st wave will be shortly published in Leukemia.
+Currently more than 1350 patients have been registered and results from the 1st wave have been published in Leukemia5.
 The 6-week mortality in the 1st wave was approximately 25%.
-Preliminary data from the 2nd wave (August 1 - December 31 supports an improvement in outcome preliminary showing a mortality of a bit below 20%.
+Preliminary data from the 2nd wave (August 1 - December 31 supports an improvement in outcome showing a mortality of a bit below 20%.
 However, the data has not yet been formally analyzed regarding distribution of risk factors.
+In a separate study performed together with the European Hematology Association, it was shown that the mortality among CAR T cell treated patients was 50%6.
+Vaccine breakthrough infections also occur and the mortality in a larger cohort of hematology patients was reported to be 12.4%7.
+A similar mortality is also found in a preliminary analysis of the EBMT registry data.

 The data collection is ongoing, and we urge centers to continue to report their patients and send us follow-up information.
 We have updated the follow-up form to collect data also on vaccination and the new SARS-CoV-2 variants while deleting other variables to make the forms more up-to-date.
 Please, use this form available from the EBMT website (www.ebmt.org).